RannyMeier/InputSelectFilter/README.md

 8) Has ability to bind to either Int32 or string in form context.
 9) Display Name in select option list.
 10) Filter on ValStrs property.
+11) Add Pull Request for new InputSelectNumberFilter Blazor component.